NoahLE/Test-Driven-Python-Development/README.md

 - Bootstrap 4 uses `mx-auto` to center items.
 Use this to get the `test_layout_and_styling` test to pass.

+- It's not in the tutorial, but centering the table items makes the application look nice as well

 - Topics for further study: Bootstrap w/ SASS/LESS, {% static %} tag, npm/yarn

+### Chapter 9

+- Common points of deployment failure: networking, dependencies, database, static files

+- Some ways to combat these problems: use a staging website, run functional tests on the staging website, use a virtualenv for dependency management, use automation scripts for deployment